MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-01-create-music-suggestion-agent.md

     using Microsoft.SemanticKernel.Connectors.OpenAI;
     ```

-1. To create the kernel, add the following code to your **Program.cs** file:
+1. Add the following code under the comment **Create a kernel builder with Azure OpenAI chat completion**:

     ```c#
     // Create a kernel builder with Azure OpenAI chat completion var builder = Kernel.CreateBuilder();
     builder.AddAzureOpenAIChatCompletion(modelId, endpoint, apiKey);
+    ```

+1. Build the kernel by adding this code under the comment **Build the kernel**:

+    ```c#
     // Build the kernel
     var kernel = builder.Build();
     ```

-1. To verify that your kernel and endpoint is working, enter the following code:
+1. Add the following code under the comment **Verify the endpoint and run a prompt**:

     ```c#
-    var result = await kernel.InvokePromptAsync("Who are the top 5 most famous musicians in the world?");
+    // Verify the endpoint and run a prompt var result = await kernel.InvokePromptAsync("Who are the top 5 most famous musicians in the world?");
     Console.WriteLine(result);
     ```